FREE Case Review (866) 588-0600

 What is the 72 Hour Rule in California?

-Per Labor Code Section 202, when an employee that doesn't have a written contract quits their employment and gives 72 hours prior notice, and quits on the day given in the notice, the employee is entitled to their wages at the time of quitting.
+Per Labor Code Section 202, when an employee who doesn't have a written contract quits their employment and gives 72 hours prior notice, and quits on the day given in the notice, the employee is entitled to their wages at the time of quitting.

 Related Article: Can I Be Forced to Work on a Federal Holiday?